Bogarbala/Bogarbala/README.md

 - 👋 Hi, I’m @Bala
 - 👀 I’m interested in to scale up my techical skills.
-- 🌱 I’m currently learning in-depth of Dev Ops.
+- 🌱 I moved into DevOps from Oracle Database Administrator and scaling up my skill.
 - 📫 How to reach me on +91-8939696645...

 <!---